space-sh/docker-volumes/doc/shebang.md

 line in the YAML file.

-As you might know the shebang line is the first line in a shell script that determines which interpretor to run for the script.
+As you might know the shebang line is the first line in a shell script that determines which interpreter to run for the script.
 For Bash scripts it is usually `#!/bin/env bash`.

-We can add a shebang line that tells the kernel that we want the _Space_ module _docker-volumes_ to be the interpretor so it can directly run the conf file.
+We can add a shebang line that tells the kernel that we want the _Space_ module _docker-volumes_ to be the interpreter so it can directly run the conf file.

 For Linux add this line as the very first line in your `docker-volumes.conf` file:
 ```sh